flaviogalon/snippetbox/README.md

 ```

 ## TODO
-Features that I'd like to have but I'm not certain that are covered by the book
+Features that I'd like to have but I'm not certain will be covered by the book
 - [ ] "Flash" message when redirects to login page comes from logged out users.